curv

 These data have been reported in the pharmacovigilance database and published observational cohort studies, including the International Collaborative Gaucher Group Registry.1,6

-VPRIV was evaluated across a diverse genotypic spectrum.7
+VPRIV was evaluated across a diverse genotypic spectrum7.

 In clinical trials, VPRIV was evaluated in patients with genotypic mutations associated with mild to severe disease.7,8

-Population by GBA genotype before first dose in initial trials7
+Population by GBA genotype before first dose in initial trials.7

-GBA GENOTYPE
+GBA GENOTYPE GENOTYPE PREVALENCE OVERALL VPRIV

 N=39 (%)